Kidney bean: Dishes

-Red kidney beans are used in the cuisine of India, where the beans are known as rajma and Pakistan where they are called surkh lobia.
-Red kidney beans are commonly used in chili con carne and used in southern Louisiana for the classic Monday Creole dish of red beans and rice.
+Red kidney beans are used in the cuisine of India, where the beans are known as rajma, and Pakistan, where they are called surkh lobia.
+Red kidney beans are commonly used in Mexican chili con carne and used in southern Louisiana for the classic Monday Creole dish of red beans and rice.
 The smaller, darker red beans are also used, particularly in Louisiana families with a recent Caribbean heritage.
-In Jamaica, they are referred to as red peas.
+In Jamaica, they are referred to as "red peas".
 Small kidney beans used in La Rioja, Spain, are called caparrones.
 In the Netherlands and Indonesia, kidney beans are usually served as a soup called brenebon.
 In the Levant, a common dish consisting of kidney bean stew usually served with rice is known as fasoulia.
 To make bean paste, kidney beans are generally prepared from dried beans and boiled until they are soft, at which point the dark red beans are pulverized into a dry paste.